What are your career goals?

 This is especially true for job seekers.
-Now is the time to start planning and achieving your goals.
-In doing so, it’ll also prepare you to answer the common job interview question “what are your career goals?” because you'll actually have goals established!
+It's always a good time to start planning and achieving your goals.
+In doing so, you'll also prepare yourself for the common “What are your career goals?” job-interview question because you'll actually have goals established!

-- Realistic with Timelines (SMART)
+Realistic with Timelines

 Your goals need to take into account where you are now, where you want to be, and what you need to do to get from Point A to Point B.

-Hiring managers look for a combination of education, practical experience, and cultural fit when hiring so once you know your ultimate goal, you can do your homework on what it takes to be considered a prime candidate.
+Hiring managers look for a combination of education, practical experience, and cultural fit when hiring, so once you know your ultimate goal, you can do your homework on what it takes to be considered a prime candidate.
 From there, it's a matter of setting and meeting your SMART goals.

-How to answer “What are Your Career Goals?”
+How to answer “What are your career goals?”

 To start, make sure you have a clear and succinct description of your career goals.
 This description needs to be phrased in a way that outsiders (hiring managers, people outside your existing career) can relate to and understand.
 Always remember to frame your career goals in a way that is relevant to the company for which you're applying — the hiring manager wants to see if you have a future there and if you envision yourself there.

 Next, be prepared to elaborate on how you plan to accomplish (or at least work towards) your career goals.
-Many hiring managers are trained to dig deeper in interviews, and after stating your career goals, this may be a follow-up question to help the hiring manager learn more about you and your vision for yourself.
+Many hiring managers are trained to dig deeper during interviews, and after stating your career goals, this may be a follow-up question to help the hiring manager learn more about you and your vision for yourself.

 Your career goals should be clear on your resume as well.
 Make sure they are with a free resume review.